Bhaktha Sabari

-Bhaktha Sabari is a 1960 Indian Telugu-language film directed by Ch.
+Bhaktha Sabari is a 1960 Indian film directed by Ch.
 Narayanamoorthi based on a screenplay by K. M. Govindarajan.
-The film was produced by P. R. Naidu under the banner of Sugibava Productions.
-The film stars Ashokan, Pandari Bai, V. Nagayya, and L. Vijayalakshmi.
+A Tamil-Telugu-Kannada trilingual (with the lattermost version titled as Bhakte Shabari), the film was produced by P. R. Naidu under the banner of Sugibava Productions. and A.S.R Reddy The film stars Ashokan, Pandari Bai, V. Nagayya, and L. Vijayalakshmi.
 The film features original songs composed by Pendyala Nageswara Rao, with cinematography by K. V. S. Reddy.
 The film was supposed to be Sobhan Babu's debut film, but Daiva Balam (1959), was released earlier at the box office.